Volunteer Opportunities at the National Museum of Transportation

 TOUR GUIDES & DOCENTS – presenting tours to groups and individuals, sharing the fascinating history of the artifacts in the Museum’s collection.

-PRESERVATION & RESTORATION – Many skills are needed to preserve and restore MOT artifacts – carpenters, painters, roofers, electricians, sheet metal workers, welders, crane and other equipment operators, mechanical workers… ideal if you enjoy working with your hands in meeting the challenges of artifacts often many decades old.
+PRESERVATION & RESTORATION – Many skills are needed to preserve and restore NMOT artifacts – carpenters, painters, roofers, electricians, sheet metal workers, welders, crane and other equipment operators, mechanical workers… ideal if you enjoy working with your hands in meeting the challenges of artifacts often many decades old.

 LIBRARY VOLUNTEERS – working in the Museum’s library: cataloging, inventorying, preservation, and data entry.